 Paharganj was still pretty grotty but the hotel was clean and felt safe and we took the edge off with a beer at a nearby rooftop restaurant.
 After, when we ventured out onto the street we saw that at 7pm this part of Paharganj wasn’t too bad and not half as scary.

-It was still crowded, dirty, polluted and noisy but there were people from all over the world shopping in the cheap shops and street stalls, things were light up and we felt safety in numbers so my faith in Delhi was restored a little and I resolved to explore more of Delhi the next day and was glad that I did as I found many interesting things to discover.
+It was still crowded, dirty, polluted and noisy but there were people from all over the world shopping in the cheap shops and street stalls.
+Everything was light up and we felt safety in numbers so my faith in Delhi was restored a little.
+I resolved to explore more of Delhi the next day and was glad that I did as I found many interesting things to discover.

-How to avoid getting scammed in India :-
+My tips on how to avoid getting scammed in India

-- Try to get a flight that arrives in daylight,
+- Try to get a flight that arrives in daylight and an airport transfer

-- Avoid touts and people who approach you at airports, train and bus stations where you are the most vulnerable or around popular tourist spots.
+- Avoid touts and overly helpful people who approach you at airports, train and bus stations where you are the most vulnerable or around popular tourist spots.

-- Remember to always bargain or haggle on the price, ask a local how much something should be if unsure and always agree on a price before getting in a rickshaw or taxi.
+- Remember to always research typical prices and to bargain or haggle.
+Ask a local how much something should be if unsure and always agree on a price before getting in a rickshaw or taxi.